Python workflow tutorial¶

 class MyElement2(MyElement):

-The KQCircuits Element class offers many useful features compared to normal KLayout PCells.
-These features include helper functions for inserting subcells and for using layers, a refpoint system for positioning elements, nicer parameter syntax, automatic loading into a pcell library, and more.
+KQCircuit Elements are based on KLayout PCells.
+However, the KQCircuits Element class offers many useful features compared to normal KLayout PCells.
+These features include helper functions for inserting subcells and for using layers, a refpoint system for positioning elements, nicer parameter syntax, automatic loading into a library, and more.
 Further details about the code architecture of KQCircuits elements can be found in Elements.

 class MyQubit(Qubit):